 You can’t ignore lead generation and marketing just because you receive a lot of inbound leads and word-of-mouth referrals, because you can’t guarantee the quality of the leads and referrals you receive.
 If you leave lead generation up to chance, you’ll be at the mercy of whatever comes your way, which often leads to high maintenance clients with low budgets.

-If You Want To Call The Shots, You Have To Do The Work
+Call The Shots, Do The Work

 Business owners who don’t invest time, energy, effort, and resources into lead generation and marketing, rely on whatever leads and referrals happen to show up, regardless of quality.
 This often puts them in the position of being forced to say yes to less-than-ideal clients, projects, and budgets because: